wovenstarlight/deltascript/contribute/README.md

 * From the navbar, select `File > Open`.
 * Enter the following into File Explorer's path: ``%ProgramFiles(x86)%\Steam\steamapps\common\DELTARUNE`.
 You'll see a bunch of `chapter#_windows` folders; each of these contain a `data.win` file.
 There's also a `data.win` in the root folder, which corresponds to the file selection screen.
 Select the `data.win` file for the chapter you want to view the script/assets of.
 * All the game scripts are under the Code dropdown in the left navigation menu.
 These have the code for what interactions play when.
 You can open and start reading from basically wherever!
-	* ...Mind you, actually navigating to the script file that contains stuff you want is annoying.
+	* …Mind you, actually navigating to the script file that contains stuff you want is annoying.
 What I've been doing is watching a playthrough for the room that I want to get dialogue from, searching up a line of dialogue, and then reading through the rest of the file to see all the dialogue from that particular room.

 ### Notes
 For chapter 2 onwards, dialogue is hardcoded into the script files.
 But for **chapter 1**, the dialogue is all stored in `%ProgramFiles(x86)%\Steam\steamapps\common\DELTARUNE\chapter1_windows\lang\lang_en.json` in key-value format, and referenced in the code as `scr_84_get_lang_string(KEY_GOES_HERE)`.
 So if the code says something like: